gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

-# Creating A Personal Blog Part 2: Starting Off
+# Creating A Personal Blog Part 2: Integrating A Theme Into Django

 ### Creating A Personal Blog Using Django, Nginx, And Google Cloud